arcamens/arcamens/site_app/static/site_app/help/index.md

 ![board-creation-1](/static/site_app/help/board-creation-1.png)

-One may find it necessary to have boards that are related to the same project, in such situations it is possble to set their descriptions with a slug to group them according to their project.
+One may find it necessary to have boards that are related to the same project, in such situations it is possible to set their descriptions with a slug to group them according to their project.

 Imagine you have a project named arcamens that has many plugins, you have a team for each one of the plugins.
 You could come up with boards description like: